dzhuang/pyminifier3/docs/source/index.rst

     The sizes of these files may change over time.
 The sizes used here were taken at the time this documentation was written.

-For the .pyz comparison we'll need to add up the total sum of pyminifier.py plus all it's sister modules (since it imports them all at some point):
+For the .pyz comparison we'll need to add up the total sum of pyminifier `__init__.py` plus all it's sister modules (since it imports them all at some point):

     =============== =====
     File            Bytes
     =============== =====
-    analyze.py      12259
+    analyze.py      12942
-    compression.py  11293
+    compression.py  11564
-    minification.py 18639
+    minification.py 15016
-    obfuscate.py    26474
+    obfuscate.py    31757
-    pyminifier.py   17987
+    \_\_main\_\_.py   6402
-    token_utils.py  1175
+    token_utils.py  1283
     =============== =====

-The total sum of all files is 87827 bytes.
+The total sum of all files is 94739 bytes.
 In order to properly compare the various output options we'll need to perform the same test we performed above but for all those files.
 To do things like this pyminifier includes the ``--destdir`` option.
 It will save all minified/obfuscated/compressed files